segmentio/segment-docs/connections/sources/catalog/cloud-apps/iterable/index.md

   ![](images/Iterable2.png)

-4. The next page (“Overview”) will surface your **Segment write key for Iterable.** Copy this write key.
+4. The next page ("Overview") will surface your **Segment write key for Iterable.** Copy this write key.

   ![](images/Iterable3.png)